zsquareplusc/python-embedded-launcher/documentation/advanced_usage.rst

 Launcher module
 ===============
-A module called :mod:`launcher` is added to the zip file at the end of the exe.
+A module called :mod:`launcher` is added to the ZIP file at the end of the exe.
 It can be used to control some aspects of the execution.
 It is also used to implement operations that are done automatically by the start code, based on command line switches.